chbenz/forage-lyft-starter-repo/README.md

 09/12/2022: Unit tests for engine and battery written

-09/12/2022: Unit tests for engine and battery rewritten
-            - the draft version used CarFactory which is not
-            - a unit test for individual types of engines
+09/12/2022: Unit tests for engine and battery rewritten.
+The draft version used CarFactory which is not a unit test for individual types of engines and batteries
-            - and batteries

 09/12/2022: Upgraded Spindler batteries

 09/12/2022: Unit tests for tire written

 09/12/2022: Tire servicing criteria implemented

+09/12/2022: Minor fixes on unused code and formatting